-- 2 tbsp fresh dill or 1 tbsp dried dill
+- 2 tablespoon fresh dill or 1 tablespoon dried dill

-Kitchen Items I recommend to make these Raw Kohlrabi Sticks
+Kitchen Items I recommend to make Raw Kohlrabi Sticks

 This post may contain affiliate links.
 If you click on any of the affiliate links and make a purchase within a certain time frame, I’ll receive a small commission.
 The commission is paid by the third party, not by you.
 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.